Beginning Greek Web Class

 The course is structured around the Athenaze textbook, which has 32 lessons.
 When a live cohort group is working through the lessons we work through one lesson per week which produces a typical 32 week academic year.
-So the table of contents of this textbook is our syllabus.
-This list of lessons is also listed in the sidebar of our course website.
+So the table of contents of this textbook functions as our syllabus.
+This list of lessons can also be found in the sidebar of our course website.

 Audio Visual Flashcards

 Each week students are responsible for learning vocabulary.
-In addition to the clickable vocabulary lists on each lesson page, this course has flashcards that work with Anki (a flashcard program that helps students learn through a spaced review system algorithm.
-These flash cards have pictures for the words and will pronounce them as well.
-The Anki program will determine which older cards you need to review the most to help you to learn the vocabulary as quickly as possible.
+In addition to the clickable vocabulary lists on each lesson page, this course has flashcards that work with Anki (a flashcard program that helps students learn through a spaced review system algorithm).
+These flash cards have pictures for the words and pronounce them as well.
+The Anki program determines which older cards you need to review the most to help you learn the vocabulary as quickly as possible.

 For many chapters, there is a video that explains the grammar for that lesson.
-More of these videos are continually being added.
-Where there isn't a packaged video lecture, students can still have access to the recorded video lectures of many past cohorts (Three years of cohort meetings -multiple lectures for each lesson- are currently available.)
+Where there isn't a specialized video lecture, students can watch the recorded video lectures of numerous past cohorts (Five years of cohort meetings -multiple lectures for each lesson- are currently available.)
 You can find an example of one of the first of these lectures (the one on the alphabet) at the bottom of this page: http://www.biblicalgreek.org/grammar/athenaze/introduction2.php

 Live Online Cohort Meetings